 Facing Your Fears

-With that being said, the tower card can have a deeper meaning beyond just physical destruction.
-It can represent a psychological or spiritual awakening, a moment of clarity or insight that shatters our illusions and forces us to confront our deepest fears and insecurities.
+The tower can also represent more than just physical destruction.
+It can symbolize a psychological or spiritual awakening, one of those “Aha!” moments that burst our illusions wide open.
+We’re forced to face our deepest fears and insecurities head on.

 Read Also: